 Lauren Reid, President of the John Gore Organization (JGO), has channeled her lifelong passion for live entertainment into a storied, three-decade career working at the highest levels of the theater industry to extend the reach of Broadway.
 Throughout her tenure at JGO, Lauren has helped steer the company to become a leading presenter, distributor, and marketer of commercial theater from coast-to-coast.
 In addition to its dozens of productions currently on Broadway and around the world, JGO presents and/or operates theater in more than 40 markets across North America.
 JGO’s family of companies, all of which are under Lauren’s operational oversight, includes Broadway Across America, Broadway.com, The Broadway Channel, BroadwayBox.com, Broadway Brands and Group Sales Box Office.

-Lauren served as Chair of the Broadway League during a key period from 2020 to 2023.
+Lauren served as Chair of The Broadway League during a key period from 2020 to 2023.
 Her leadership was particularly significant as she guided the industry through the unprecedented pandemic shutdown, and then helped lead the Broadway industry through its successful reopening.
 Lauren also serves on the boards of trustees for The Entertainment Community Fund, Broadway Cares/Equity Fights Aids, The Hobby Center in Houston, and the Board of Governors and Executive Committee for The Broadway League.